eliamartani/Xfa-Xml-Generator/README.md

 ## Required

-This component use iTextSharp to work.
-Be sure to reference it.
+- This component use iTextSharp to work.
+Be sure to reference it;
+- C# 6.0 or you can modify it to use with any previous version of C#.
+Use your imagination;

+## Todo List

+- Create a function to return XML as a string;
+- Try to get the field label through XML nodes;
+- Try to get checkbox or group items values through XML nodes;
+- Improve code somehow;

 ## How to use